yadavsantu/SmartInvoice/README.md

 ## Features

-- **User Authentication**: Includes login and signup pages for user access control.
+- **User Authentication**: Login and signup pages for user access control.
 - **Dashboard**: A central page for managing all invoices.
 - **Invoice Management**: Create, update, and manage invoices with itemized details.
 - **Discounts and Shipping**: Easily add discounts and shipping charges to invoices.